top of page

 There are 10 Yamas and 10 Niyamas - yogic take on human values and ethical practices that help us reach our full potential for personal, spiritual, and professional growth, and to liberate us from the repetitive cycle of suffering.
 When we live in contradiction to the highest values, when we avoid taking the higher road - we get stuck in a rat.

-This month, Earth care month we are implementing Ahimsa yama into our life - the daily practice of doing less harm, and self-Inquiry to learn about our unconscious patterns that cause suffering, and dis-ease.
-Leaning into Ahimsa this month, we can adopt smarter consumption habits to take better care of our planet Earth collectively.
-We will look into our own false beliefs about self-medicating and substance abuse to reveal the stories we tell ourselves to make that self-harm acceptable.
-With regular self-inquiry practice, we get to observe our own behavior, the inner workings of our mind, how we relate to situations, what drives our reactions, and which beliefs keep us in the estate of resistance, rumination, and worries.
-This month of Ahimsa-focused practice, we'll be digging into the obvious and not-so-obvious paths to creating less harm.
-Non-violence can only be possible when we take responsibility for our own distress, physical, emotional, and financial.
+This month, we are implementing Ahimsa Yama into our lives - the daily practice of doing less harm, and self-inquiry to see which our unconscious patterns that cause it.
+Leaning into awareness, we can adopt smarter habits to take better care of our health, each other and our planet Earth collectively.
+We will build more sustainable movement habits, thinking longevity with better postural alignment using the props in classes.
+Join us in looking into our own false beliefs about self-medicating, to reveal the stories we tell ourselves to make that self-harm acceptable.
+With practice, we get to observe our behavior, the inner workings of our mind, how we relate to situations, what drives our reactions, and what fuels our addictions, resistance, rumination, and procrastination.
+Lets shine the light onto the obvious and not-so-obvious paths to creating less harm.

 7 Ways of Daily Ahimsa Practice: